-The objective of this paper is to outline revised research plan for dedicated sighting surveys in 2019 in the western North Pacific.
+The objective of this paper is to outline i) the research plan for the additional dedicated sighting surveys in 2018; and ii) the research plan for a dedicated sighting survey in 2019 under NEWREP-NP in the western North Pacific.

-The survey plans for 2019 considers the recommendations above as much as possible, and obviously the design and implementation will follow the 'Requirements and Guidelines for Conducting Surveys and Analyzing Data within the Revised Management Scheme (RMS)' (IWC, 2012).
+The survey plans for 2018 and 2019 considers the recommendations above as much as possible, and obviously the design and implementation will follow the 'Requirements and Guidelines for Conducting Surveys and Analyzing Data within the Revised Management Scheme (RMS)' (IWC, 2012).
 Details on the main additional issues and response to recommendations are summarized in Annex 1.